 - 1tbsp brown sugar

 A common mistake when trying to combat oily skin is using a bunch of alcohol-laden products to try and dry out the access oils.
 Which in turn, causes your skin to over produce oil to compensate for how dry you’re making it.
 Sometimes oily skin needs moisture.
-The honey is anti bacterial and going to hydrate the skin while the brown sugar is going to give you a light exfoliation.
+The honey is anti bacterial and going to hydrate the skin while the brown sugar is going to give you a light exfoliation, making this the perfect DIY face mask for oily skin.

 Aging Skin “Everything is Falling”